iguana-parser/iguana-parser.github.io/getting_started.md

         </section>
         <section id="Examples" class="group">
             <h2>Examples</h2>
-            In this page we give some examples of using Iguana.
+            Now we give some examples of using Iguana.
 The source code of this examples is available <a href="https://github.com/iguana-parser/examples">here</a>.</p>
             <div id="XML" class="subgroup">
                 {% include_relative examples/xml.md %}